Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Common Reasons Why People Have the Jitters About Seeing the Dentist:

-• Memory of a previous unpleasant experience, such as a childhood memory.
+- A previous unpleasant experience, such as a childhood memory.

-• Avoid coffee, tea and other caffeinated beverages prior to a dental visit.
+- Avoid coffee, tea, and other caffeinated beverages prior to a dental visit.

 If you have an uneasy feeling about going to the dentist, find a dentist who puts you at ease and in control of your dental experience.
 It is important to work through this fear, not only for your oral health, but for your overall health.